StanfordPL/stoke/src/validator/README.md

 The fuzz testers in tests/validator/fuzz.h attempt to find bugs proactively.
 These tests choose a random instruction, generate a random CPU state, build a circuit, compute an output state, and compare the results from the validator with the sandbox.
+Essentially, the fuzzer creates many concrete CPU states and many instructions and invokes `check_circuit` on combinations of them.
 There are at least two main caveats to these tests:

 - It has a very low probability of finding corner-case bugs because everything in the CpuState is randomized.